junxit/us-congress-bills-110/metadata.md

 - 2008-06-19 — Placed on the Union Calendar, Calendar No. 458.
 - 2008-06-19 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-723.
 - 2008-06-19 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-723.
+- 2008-06-23 — Considered under suspension of the rules. (consideration: CR H5820-5824)
+- 2008-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2452.
+- 2008-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-23 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill, as amended.
+- 2008-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5820-5821)
+- 2008-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5820-5821)
+- 2008-06-23 — The title of the measure was amended.
+Agreed to without objection.